+Secrets

+of the

+Master Closer

-Secrets of the Master Closer Game changing print sales strategies
+Game changing print sales strategies

+Webinar Workbook

-Webinar Workbook Peter E. Ebner
+Peter E. Ebner

-For information about upcoming webinars and industry specific publications contact:
+For information about Sales webinars and industry specific publications contact:

-Peter Ebner Inc
+Peter Ebner

-14845-6 Yonge Street Suite 187 Aurora, Ontario Phone: (905) 713-2274 peter@EbnerSeminars.com
+14845-6 Yonge Street Suite 187 Aurora, Ontario Phone: (905) 713-2274 peter@EbnerSeminars.com www.EbnerSeminars.com

 Free on the web

 - Sales and Marketing Articles

 - Audio Sales Tips

 - Test Your Selling Skills

-www.EbnerSeminars.com

 About Peter

 Peter Ebner is recognized as the printing industry's leading sales trainer.
-As author of 13 industry specific books and audio programs including Breaking the Print Sales Barrier and Secrets of the Master Closer he presents over 200 talks, seminars and in-house training programs each year.
+As author of 13 industry specific books and audio programs including Breaking the Print Sales Barrier and Secrets of the Master Closer Peter presents over 200 talks, seminars and in-house training programs each year.
 His articles on sales and marketing are published regularly and his sales training manuals and audio programs are already being used by thousands of print salespeople and managers to increase sales and profits.
 But what makes his webinars so effective is his extensive hands-on industry experience.
-It not only reflects his personal experience; selling printing for over a decade, but also the experience of the thousands of owners and salespeople he has trained.
-In other words, he knows firsthand the challenges you face and he'll show you how to land more jobs.
+They not only reflect his personal experience; selling printing for over a decade, but also the experiences of the thousands of owners and salespeople he has trained.
+In other words, he knows firsthand, the challenges you face, and he'll show you how to land more jobs.